jerry1998728/AWS-FinOps-Chatbot/README.md

 ## Objective Defined

-To enable consistent and accurate LLM responses by transforming billing data into a semantically rich, vector-friendly format for generative search.
+To enable consistent and accurate LLM responses by transforming cost data into a semantically rich, vector-friendly format for similarity search.

 ---